LinkedIn is a free online network for professional networking with more than 400 million members in 200 countries and 170 industries.

 Expand Your Network for the Job Search

-Networking is the most effective job search tool.
-LinkedIn can help you find contacts to conduct informational interviews and lead to job opportunities.
+Networking is the most effective aspect of a job search strategy.
+Using LinkedIn can help you find contacts to conduct informational interviews and lead to job opportunities.
 Visit our Networking & Informational Interviewing page for tips and sample messages for outreach.

 How to make networking connections on LinkedIn: